 The International Culinary Institute of Myrtle Beach at Horry-Georgetown Technical College features a low student/ faculty ratio, allowing students to closely interact with their instructors.
-A new state-of-the-art culinary facility is planned for 2016 offering a nutrition lab, bakery laboratory, wine cellar, beverage bar, chef’s table, chef’s bar, and amphitheater.
-The new facility will allow the program to grow from about 170 students to over 400.
-There are also plans to offer a Brewmaster and Brewery Operations Management degree program in the near future.
+A new state-of-the-art culinary facility was opened as recently as 2016, and offers a nutrition lab, bakery laboratory, wine cellar, beverage bar, chef’s table, chef’s bar, and amphitheater.
 Culinary students receive real-world training at the student-run restaurant, Fowler Dining Room, by preparing and serving a variety of dishes sourced from local produce, meat, cheese, and eggs.

 The Culinary Institute of Charleston at Trident Technical College has been a leader in the culinary education industry for over 25 years.
 This top culinary school is accredited by the American Culinary Federation and features a low student/faculty ratio, state-of-the-art equipment, and hands-on training.
 Two student-run restaurants, Relish Restaurant and 181 Palmer provide students with the opportunity to apply their skills in a fine dining setting.
 TTC features many different culinary degrees and certificate programs to meet the needs of culinary students at every level on their career path.
 Graduates are prepared to work in traditional culinary settings as well as in sports/nutrition, private homes, research, and health care.